Lead Generation Campaign

 In order to optimize your website performance, one must truly be able to visualize an end-to-end customer journey and experience!
 You need to understand how all the media, marketing stack components and action-oriented creative of modern marketing fit together to drive initial contact to potential prospect and eventually a satisfied customer.

-Watch Harry J. Gold, CEO of Overdrive Interactive, explain how all the elements of digital marketing work together, so you can succeed!
+Watch Harry J. Gold, CEO of Overdrive, explain how all the elements of digital marketing work together, so you can succeed!

 Web Analytics: Your Top Objectives

 A company’s website is a critical component of lead generation.
 A study by Corporate Executive Board confirm that 57% of purchase decisions are made before a buyer ever talks to the company from which they plan to purchase products and services.
 To develop and nurture these self-motivated buyers, corporate websites must be able to inform and convert users easily and without friction.

 Web analytics are designed to answer five basic questions:

 - Who is visiting your website?
 Understanding your visitors’ demographics, interests, behavior, and intentions can help you continually refine your messaging and offers to engage audiences more effectively.

 - How do visitors find you?
 Knowing which channels are driving the most traffic to your website allows you to put more resources toward those efforts and/or to optimize other channels to increase traffic.

 - How do they interact with your site?
 By tracking visitor behavior on your website, you can better understand where your site is capturing viewer attention and where it is failing to do so.
 Behavioral metrics are critical to helping you revise pages and content to keep visitors on your site longer and drive them toward conversion.